User segmentation: A guide to understanding your customers

 1. Track user engagement

-To segment customers, companies need a way to view all users.
-But getting a grasp on that entire audience isn’t always easy.
+To segment customers, companies need a way to track product usage for each user.
+But getting a grasp on your entire audience isn’t always easy.
 Most sites and apps aren’t built to analyze themselves and it can be difficult to track individual users and the journeys they follow through the app, much less compare two different user segments.

-A media site, for example, might be able to use its website’s analytics to determine how many users merely visit its publication versus how many stay to click an ad.
+A media site, for example, might be able to use basic web analytics to determine how many users merely visit its publication versus how many stay to click an ad.
 But which users are which?
-What screenflow do they typically follow?
-How can the team send a message to just the users who subscribed but never returned?
-To draw meaningful distinctions, the media site needs a way to separate visitors by their characteristics and behaviors.
+What user flow do they typically take?
+How do you track and target only the users who subscribed but never returned?
+To draw meaningful distinctions, the media site needs a way to separate visitors not just by their characteristics but also by their behaviors.

-A user segmentation platform is often the answer.
-Mixpanel, for example, integrates into a site, an app, or both, to pull user data that the site or app was never designed to capture.
-It offers a user-friendly interface with which teams can create segments, save reports, track funnels, and message users, all in one platform.
+A product analytics tool is often the answer.
+Mixpanel, for example, integrates into a site, an app, or both, to pull usage data that the site or app was never designed to capture.
+It offers a user-friendly interface with which teams can create reports, break down data, track funnels, and define user segments, all in one platform.

 2. Identify segments based on business priorities

-As we mentioned before, segments are only useful if they’re tied back to business priorities such as revenue.
+As mentioned, segments are useful only if they’re tied back to business priorities (such as engagement).
 If teams know what they want their users to do, they already know their first few segments.

 Here are metrics teams might use to define segments: